plettj/plett.dev/posts/wikipedia.md

 📜 📜 📜

 Wikipedia is a genius encyclopedia system, a living organism engineered to heal and grow on its own.
 It throws its seeds far and wide, where they might be planted within anyone who cares about something.
-All you need is some passion, and sooner or later, you'll be sucked down the wormhole like me.
+All you need is a bit of passion, and sooner or later, you'll be sucked down the wormhole like me.

 So, I've got a new addiction.
 Do I regret it, or worry about it growing?
 Nope.
 In fact, I'm proud of it.
 And I'm proud of Wikipedia, and honestly, the whole wide world.